essare-rimaz/book_recommendation/README.md

 ```commandline
 python main.py
 ```

+### Example
+Unfortunately as for the moment, one cannot browse in the entire database before searching for a recommendation.
+Since the search is an exact match search, it is quite difficult to actually use it.
+Here a few examples of books to try out.

+- flawless search with a unique book title: "Tell Me This Isn't Happening"
+- search of need of disambiguation because multiple books from different authors exist: "Selected poems"
+- in order to demonstrate exact match search one might even search "Selected Poems" which yields different book set
+- one of the limitations to be fixed is how to deal with the same book from the same author, which has different ISBN because it is from a different edition: "The Lord of the Rings"

 ### GOALS of the project
 - have a first handson experience with making a flask app